nichmor/arwen/docs/why_patch.md

 - `Loading`: This is the last part.
 Once `libdata.so.1` is found the dynamic linker maps its code and data segments into the memory space of the `my_app` process.

-**This is where patching becomes essential.** Tools like `arwen` allow you to modify the information embedded within the executable *after* it has been compiled and linked, telling the dynamic linker where to find the necessary libraries in the *actual* runtime environment.
+**This is where patching becomes essential.** Tools like `arwen` allow you to modify information within an executable *after* compilation, a crucial step for making applications **relocatable**.
+When software is installed in a non-standard directory (e.g., `/opt/myapp`), its binaries often fail because they were compiled to look for libraries only in standard system paths. `arwen` solves this by patching the binaries to add the application's own library directory (e.g., `/opt/myapp/lib`) to their runtime search path (`RPATH`/`RUNPATH` or Mach-O `LC_RPATH`), telling the dynamic linker where to find the necessary libraries in the actual runtime environment.

-**Common Scenarios Requiring Patching:**

-Here are some frequent situations where you'll need to patch executables or libraries using a tool like `arwen`:

-- **Relocation / Non-Standard Installs:**
-    Software is installed in a non-standard location (e.g., `/opt/myapp`, `/home/user/bin`) instead of system paths like `/usr/bin`.
-Binaries might have been compiled assuming standard library locations.
-    Patch the binaries to add the application's own library directory (e.g., `/opt/myapp/lib`) to their runtime search path (`RPATH`/`RUNPATH` or Mach-O `LC_RPATH`).

-- **Cross-Compilation:**
-    When building software for a different architecture or operating system, the embedded paths might reflect the host system's layout, not the target's.
-Patch the resulting binaries to use paths appropriate for the target system.